saltsthlm/protips/refactoring.md

 ### Rename

-Another **very** simple and powerful refactoring is to simply give stuff better names.
+Another simple and powerful refactoring is to simply give stuff better names.

 Check this code out: